It’s a Date!

 “Plan ahead and make sure you have enough time to create a campaign that gets the most out of celebrating a National Day that makes sense for your brand,” recommends Shana Bull, a marketing educator and digital storyteller.
 And remember that magazines often have 4- to 6-month lead times.
 So a January themed idea will need to be pitched by summer.

-As illustrated by Snackbox and LawnStarter, it’s also smart to have a specific angle or offer that sets you apart.
+As illustrated by Snackbox and LawnStarter, it’s smart to have a specific angle for national days that sets you apart.

 And be sure to understand the day’s purpose and who declared it before jumping on board.
 Take World Toilet Day, for example.
 Before adopting its hashtag to tell potty jokes, it’s essential to understand that the observance isn’t a light-hearted one; its purpose is to draw attention to a global sanitation crisis.